Chahi-Rabie-Ala-Eddine/Password-Generator/README.md

 **Version 1.0.0**

-This generator makes it possible to generate secure pseudo-random passwords of semi-random size.
-Written in javascript from libraries recognized in the world of cybersecurity.
+This generator is used to generate secure pseudo-random passwords of semi-random size.
+Written in javascript from libraries recognized in the world of cybersecurity

 # Use